-For information about visa conditions, please refer to the Department of Home Affairs website.
+For information about visa conditions, please refer to the Department of Home Affairs.

-If you are under 18 years of age, your parents must nominate a guardian before the Department of Home Affairs will consider your application for a student visa.
-Your guardian is required to:
+If you’re under 18 years of age, your parent/s must nominate a guardian before the Department of Home Affairs will consider your student visa application.

 - live in Australia

 - be at least 21 years of age

 - be related to you

 Note that the Department of Home Affairs defines a relative as a parent, step-parent, brother, sister, grandparent, aunt, uncle, step-aunt, step-uncle, spouse, de facto partner, child, step-child, step-brother, step-sister, grandchild, niece, nephew, step-grandparent, step-grandchild, step-niece or step-nephew of the applicant.